Trusted WordPress tutorials, when you need them most.

 [/javascript]

-Save your changes and upload the file back to your website.
+If everything looks good, then you can save your changes and upload the file back to your website.

 Now, you can enter any text into any field of your contact form and then try to leave the page without submitting the form.
 A popup will appear with a warning that you have unsaved changes.